 Every word on your website is a direct representation of your brand, your values and what you can ultimately offer your customers.
 You’ve likely spent weeks perfecting every line of copy or even thousands in outsourcing the project to a content agency.
-One thing’s for sure, you want every line to read just as well to your new markets as your original one.
+One thing’s for sure, you want every line to read just as well in your new markets as in your original one.

 However, there are always going to be situations where a different type of translation quality will be required (e.g. automatic or manual editing), simply because not all of your content needs the same level of attention.

 So, let’s take a look at website translation, how to value your content and ultimately, what content should be translated by a professional.

 Using a website translation solution

 The first thing you’ll want to do is add a website translation solution like Weglot to your website so the whole of your site can be translated automatically.
 Your first question might be “but why would we add automatic translation to our website?”

 We’ve covered this before when we’ve talked about improving the quality of your automatic translations…but to summarise it, Weglot is much more than automatic translation.
 In fact, that’s just a small facet of what we do when it comes to website localization and internationalization.

 For one, Weglot displays the content of your website without using multiple sites, secondly we’ve ensured your multilingual SEO has been taken care of so you can actually gain visibility in your new markets and finally, we’ve given you a solution where you control the translation quality of your website, a specific page or even just a paragraph of text.